magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/NativeBindings/UnityEngine.XR.MagicLeap.MLMedia.Player.NativeBindings.MLMediaPlayerEventCallbacksEx.md

 ---
 title: MLMediaPlayerEventCallbacksEx
-summary: callbacks for notifying client about.
+summary: callbacks for notifying client about

 ---